MarcAstner/CRAPy/PROGRESS_REPORT.md

 - started considering alternative solutions for the autopilot

 #### Lucas:
+- Familiarized myself with the team and rover
+- Brainstormed potential rover parts that may new reprinting/reworking as well as new functional parts
+- Downloaded fusion360
+- Starting sketching solar pannel support part
 #### Marc:
 - showed current state of the rover
 - looked at flask/html tutorials